Glenn Osmundson

 Audubon's largest public property, the Fisherville Brook Wildlife Refuge contains a wide variety of habitat including fields, upland beech forest, cedar swamp, ponds, and streams.
 Bridges bring visitors over a small waterfall as well as clear running streams.
 A lovely historic cemetery can also be found on the property.
 In addition to hiking and bird watching, Fisherville Brook is a popular destination in the winter months for snowshoeing and cross-country skiing.

 Directions: Take Route 95 to Route 4 to Route 102 north.
-Turn right onto Widow Sweets Road (just after the Exeter's Town Clerk's Office and across from Anderson's Place).
-Take second right onto Pardon Joslin Road (a dirt road).
-Travel approximately 1 mile.
-Parking lot is on the right side of road by a large Fisherville Brook Wildlife Refuge sign.
+Turn right onto Widow Sweets Road (just after the Exeter's Town Clerk's Office.)
+Take second right onto Pardon Joslin Road.
+Travel approximately 1 mile - parking lot is on the right side of the road.

 Refuge Highlights